Sus-Framework-Game-Engine/SF-Game-Engine/README.md

 I will keep developing this until my expectations are met.
 And then I will fix everything and finally provide an editor.

 If your name is C0Florent, vaxerski, or Declan Connoly, GO FUCK YOURSELF!
+And last of all, FUCK YOU vaxerski, YOU CHECKED ONE SOURCE, AND IT WAS WRONG.
+EVERY OTHER SOURCE SAID IT IS NOT J'REMUE IT IS JE REMUE.
+ASK ANYONE FRENCH.
+I ASKED MY LOCAL FRENCH BAKER, HE AND HIS WIFE SAID JE REMUE.
+KILL YOURSELF.